 EM9201 features a highly integrated, multi-channel RF transceiver for wireless applications in the 2.4GHz worldwide ISM frequency band.
-The robust low-IF architecture and the direct GFSK modulation scheme are not only designed for proprietary communication protocols, but also to be compatible with popular RF standards.
+The robust low-IF architecture and the direct GFSK modulation scheme are not only designed for proprietary communication protocols, but also to be compatible with the emerging Bluetooth Low Energy Wireless standard.
 A raw on air date rate of 1Mbps is supported for up to 40 channels.
 The digital GFSK-modulation and -demodulation is performed using a bit-bandwidth product (BT) of 0.5 and a modulation index of 0.5